Z3TA/webide/README.txt

 Use settings_overload.js to make changes to settings.js.

-For the optimal text experience you want to go into system/OS settings and change font hinting etc.
+For the optimal text experience, try different system/OS font settings like hinting etc.

-Some of the most popular open source programming fonts can be found in gfx/font.
+Some of the most popular open source programming fonts can be found in gfx/font (You need to install them to your system for them to work in the editor!)

 Problems on Linux
 -----------------
-For sub_pixel_antialias/lcx-text to work, font's need to be installed on system (not included as @font-face in CSS).

-There's however a bug in some versions of Chromium for Linux, that makes the editor sometimes renders with subpixel-antailas/LCD-text and sometimes not ...
+There's a bug in some versions of Chromium for Linux, that makes the editor sometimes renders with subpixel-antailas/LCD-text and sometimes not ...
 Unless you have set global.settings.sub_pixel_antialias = false (then it will always render without subpixel-antailas/LCD-text).